AhmedAbdElfatah999/CodeTest/README.md

 ## The test (Whats your task)
 ### Basic CRUD operations(Read operation is enough for this task)
-Add basic CRUD oparations to the application using Single PAge Application framework(Angular).
+Add basic CRUD oparations to the application using single page application framework(Angular).

 ### Web Components
 When doing frontend, we use web components so we can have reusable and framework agnostic code.
 We prefer you do components in "web components"